 To connect to the Hydro-Control remotely, the device's IP address needs to be known.
 To establish the device's IP address navigate to the 'Settings' screen and then to the (see Chapter 2, Section 8:Settings Screen).
-The arrow No. 5 on Figure 14 points to where the IP address is displayed.
+Arrow No. 1 on Figure 14 points to where the IP address is displayed.